EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 - __name__
   - Type: string
   - Description: Name of the measurement
-- species
+- species_data
   - Type: MeasurementData[]
-  - Description: Species of the measurement.
+  - Description: Measurement data of all species that were part of the measurement.
+A species can refer to a protein, complex, or small molecule.
 - group_id
   - Type: Identifier
-  - Description: User-defined group ID to signalize relationships between measurements.
+  - Description: User-defined group ID to signal relationships between measurements.
 - ph
   - Type: float
   - Description: PH value of the measurement.